September Tube strikes: When are they and which lines are affected?

 London City

-The DLR will be impacted by the strikes and so travellers are advised to take a bus to London City airport.
-The 129 (Newham to Woolwich), 474 (Canning Town to Manor Park) and 473 (Woolwich to Lewisham) all serve the airport.
+The DLR, which is the main public transport approach for London City passengers, will be impacted by the strikes.
+The recommended approach is on the Elizabeth line to Custom House and then take a short bus ride (473 or 300) to the airport.
+The 129 (Newham to Woolwich) and 474 (Canning Town to Manor Park) also serve the airport.

 Luton

-The Luton Airport Express runs from St Pancras, while National Express coaches run from Victoria coach station and Paddington.
+Thameslink trains from central London have the most rail departures to Luton Airport Parkway, from where the Dart monorail runs to the airport terminal.
+The Luton Airport Express also runs from London St Pancras International.
+National Express coaches run from Victoria Coach Station and Paddington.

 What have the RMT union and TfL said about the September Tube strikes?